 O'Brien also encouraged strong classroom participation, which ultimately earned the team the Team Academic Award by the National Soccer Coaches' Association of America.
 The squad posted a combined GPA of at least 3.0 to take home the honor.

 He married his wife, Shannon, a former University of Arizona women's soccer player, in 2003.
 Shannon played professionally for the Charlotte Lady Eagles.
-They have a 6-year old daughter, Keely and a 3-year son, Keegan.
+They have daughter, Keely and a son Keegan.